 Taste: Honey and breakfast cereal.
 Biscuit.
 Lemon curd.
 Black pepper.
 Vanilla.
 Toast.
 Ever so slightly oaky just as it goes into the finish.

-Value for Money: £140 cannot be described as a bargain for a bottle of whisky but it still compares favourably to similarly aged malts.
+Thoughts: £140 can’t exactly be described as a bargain for a bottle of whisky but it compares favourably to similarly aged malts.

-Hides the tell-tale signs of age quite well but therein lies the problem.
+The spirit hides the tell-tale signs of age well but perhaps therein lies the problem.
 Were I in the market for a malt of this maturity I may have found myself slightly disappointed with the relatively youthful nature of this dram.

 Having said that, if I judge the whisky on what it is, rather than some pre-conceived notion of what it should be, I have to concede that I really rather enjoyed it.
-Is it different enough from the regular expression to warrant the extra investment though?
+Is it different enough from the regular expression to warrant the extra investment?
 I suppose it depends on what you’re looking for.
 If you seek to add a little age to your cabinet for a reasonable price, this must surely be a contender.
+If you want to taste the age of of your whisky, this fresh Highland malt may not be to your liking.

 Visit Douglas Laing here.